Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script adds execute permission to the owner of the file "hello"
+script adds execute permission to the owner of the file "

+hello"